Multi-scale Modeling of the Electro-viscoelasticity of Charged Polymers in Combined Flow and Electric Fields: Electro-viscoelasticity of a polymer melt in the continuum limit

 where $f$ is an arbitrary volume force, $\rho$ is the polymer density, and $p$ is the pressure field.
-The pressure field is still present in $\sigma_{ij}$ as $-p\delta_{ij}$, but is ignored to study the internal stresses of the polymers.
-For the simplest case of non-relativistic, steady-state electric fields, they must satisfy the following conditions
+For the simplest case of non-relativistic, steady-state electric fields (the electric field is also assumed to be applied as a step function in some later sections when examining the transient viscoelastic behavior of the polymer), they must satisfy the following conditions

-which are trivially satisfied if the electric field is constant.
+which are trivially satisfied when the electric field is homogeneous.